Which phone network offers the best signal?

 The graphic above shows the average download speeds if people use both 3G and 4G networks, switching between them as the 4G signal drops in and out.

 Once again, EE is way ahead of the three other providers, with its customers able to get an average download speed of 29.6Mbps.

 The other networks are some way behind, and though all have improved their speeds, their gains have been far more modest.

 Vodafone increased its average combined download speeds to 21Mbps from 18.41Mbps.

 The only area where EE wasn't the sole champion was in our analysis of 3G-only speeds.

-The information in this report is based on more than 1.1bn data readings taken from people who have downloaded the free OpenSignal app.
-In total, OpenSignal tracked 76,939 UK app users around the clock from 1 June to 29 August 2018, checking every 15 minutes whether they had a signal.
+The information in this report is based on more than 1.1bn data readings taken from people who have downloaded the free Opensignal app.
+In total, Opensignal tracked 260,231 users around the clock from 1 December 2018 to 28 February 2019, checking every 15 minutes whether they had a signal.